KasparEtter/ef1p/pages/email/email.md

 rather than a desire to harass or stalk the victim.
 While requesting a payment leads to a direct success for the criminals, usernames and passwords can be used to launch further attacks from the victim's account.
-For example, the credentials of employees can be used to infiltrate a company in order to obtain [trade secrets](https://en.wikipedia.org/wiki/Trade_secret) or to install [ransomware](https://en.wikipedia.org/wiki/Ransomware) on their computers.
+For example, the credentials of an employee can be used to infiltrate a company in order to obtain [trade secrets](https://en.wikipedia.org/wiki/Trade_secret) or to install [ransomware](https://en.wikipedia.org/wiki/Ransomware) on their computers.

-Phishing attacks come in all shapes and sizes but you can reduce your risk by sticking to the following principles:
+Phishing attacks come in all shapes and sizes, but you can reduce your risk by sticking to the following principles:
 - **Always be suspicious**: If an email prompts you to perform a certain action, your alarm bells should ring.
   Have you been prompted for similar actions before?
   Is the time frame to perform the action unusually short?